— Background —

 A PPO incorporates a network of healthcare providers that accepts pre-negotiated fees for services.
 A primary care physician does not coordinate the care.
 Patients in a PPO may seek care from any network provider without a referral.
 Depending upon the design of the plan, the patient must make co-payments for services or meet the deductible and coinsurance requirements.
 Patients choosing a non-network provider will assume a larger portion of the cost.

-—How to Evaluate Plans: Concerns That Should be Addressed—
+— How to Evaluate Plans: Concerns that Should Be Addressed —

 - Plan Provisions.
-Make sure you clearly understand the treatments that are covered under the plan, such as mental health, transplants, experimental procedures, etc. Ask how the plan defines emergency
+Make sure you clearly understand the treatments that are covered under the plan, such as mental health, transplants, experimental procedures, etc. Ask how the plan defines emergency procedures.

 - Compare Insurance Coverage and Costs.
 Always compare the benefits and costs of multiple insurance products.
-If one product appears to offer similar benefits at a dramatically lower cost, ask
+If one product appears to offer similar benefits at a dramatically lower cost, ask questions.

 - Look at Access.
 Look into the plan’s accessibility to doctors, specialists and other healthcare providers.
 Does the plan offer a broad selection of doctors?
 Does the plan provide sufficient access to primary care physicians?
 Ask to see the credentials of the physicians included in the plan.